Centre of Coffee Excellence reaches final size

 After two years of construction, the long-planned extension of the Nespresso Production and Distribution Centre in Avenches, Switzerland, is now complete.
 Complementing the original Nespresso Production Centre in nearby Orbe, the company’s second and largest production facility has been in operation since the summer of 2008.
 In response to the company’s steady growth, Nespresso started work in 2010 to expand the facility to its maximum planned size.

 “We now see the fulfilment of a project that began in 2006.
 Thanks to growing consumer demand, we were able to proceed with expansion soon after opening,” explained Martin Bugmann, Director of the Avenches Nespresso Production Centre.

-The Avenches “Centre of Coffee Excellence” brings together a dedicated team of Nespresso Coffee Experts who, with the latest technological resources, transform highest quality green coffee beans into the Nespresso Grands Crus sealed in the iconic capsules, trusted by consumers around the world for their consistently high quality in-cup result.
+The Avenches “Centre of Coffee Excellence” brings together a dedicated team of Nespresso Coffee Experts who, with the latest technological resources, transform highest quality green coffee beans into the Nespresso coffees sealed in the iconic capsules, trusted by consumers around the world for their consistently high quality in-cup result.
 The facility also serves as a global distribution centre, shipping Nespresso capsules to over 50 markets around the world.

 Creating shared value in Switzerland

 Nestlé Nespresso SA has invested approximately CHF 500 million in the overall facility in Avenches, with some CHF 200 million invested in the expansion.
 Production lines were added, along with a new quality assurance laboratory, administrative offices, a new employee restaurant, and a new entrance and reception area.
 The building’s original 400,000 cubic metres were expanded by roughly one third.

 A Nespresso panelist ensures that the sensory characteristics of the green coffee received corresponds

 to the required Nespresso profile before releasing it for production.